 How Much Does It Cost to File for Legal Separation?

-When filing for separate maintenance, one is supposed to pay a relevant court fee of $35.
+When filing for separate maintenance, one is supposed to pay a court fee of $35.
 If someone initiates a divorce process within 12 months from the hearing date, this sum of money will be credited towards the court fee for divorce.

-It is also worth mentioning that spouses’ decision to separate doesn’t necessarily should affect custody.
-In the state, parents can proceed with shared custody, meaning that each party has equal rights to see their kids and provide child support while separated.
+It is also worth mentioning that spouses’ decision to separate doesn’t necessarily affect custody.
+In the state, parents can maintain shared custody, meaning that each party has equal rights to see their kids and provide child support while separated.
 Oftentimes, one parent moves out and the other one stays with the kids in their marital home.
 However, if there are some child-related issues that cannot be resolved amicably, either partner can file for child custody, and then the court will decide who will be a custodial parent.